Stories \ Michael Brewster

 "The legacy of the Morrison Visa isn’t just in the people it helped, but in the contributions we’ve made to America in return."

-Once I was legal, I focused on finishing my degree. so I transferred my college credits to Thomas Edison State University in New Jersey.
+I focused on finishing my degree so I transferred my college credits to Thomas Edison State University in New Jersey.
 Through a combination of correspondence courses and local college classes, I completed my management finance degree while working full-time.
-My schedule was brutal—working the night shift from 11 PM to 7 AM, attending classes in the morning, and squeezing in sleep whenever I could.
+My schedule was brutal, working the night shift from 11 PM to 7 AM, attending classes in the morning, and squeezing in sleep whenever I could.
 But America rewards those who hustle, and I was determined to make it work.

 “My big break came in 1992 when a close friend helped me land a spot in the training program at Lehman Brothers.
 It was a life-changing opportunity.”